 Periodontal Therapy An Overview

 Healthy gums are the support network for healthy teeth and a stable smile.
 When gum health is compromised by periodontal disease, it also places your teeth at risk and can impact your overall health and well-being.
-Dr. Daljeet places an emphasis on the maintenance of healthy gums as part of our preventive dental care at Westborough Dental Associates.
+We place an emphasis on the maintenance of healthy gums as part of our preventive dental care at Westborough Dental Associates.

 What are the stages of periodontal disease?